 The following RCM Levels are used worldwide.

-The RCM workgroup consists of people who have a lot of current knowledge and experience of the failure behaviour of the process to be analyzed.
+The RCM workgroup consists of people who have a lot of current knowledge and experience of the failure behavior of the process to be analyzed.
 They answer the questions of the RCM facilitator.

 The RCM Teacher may train and supervise participants to RCM Level 1 and RCM Level 2.